-If a name has been entered in parameter Scale Name it will be shown in the weight display screen.
-In the example screens below the parameter Scale Name is set to "Baking powder".
+If a name has been entered in parameter 'Scale Name' it will be shown in the weight display screen.
+In the example screens below the parameter 'Scale Name' is set to "Baking powder".
 The display and keyboard only apply to PM models.
-Remote access using Web Browser is possible for both PM and RM models.
+Remote access using Web Browser is also possible.